Gaurick/Ad-Emag/README.txt

 Stop using commas and parenthesis in notes (and the rest of the document).
 Fill with entertaining and not misspelled words.

+Run some tests to figure out what to do for dice (1d10, 1d20, 2d10, variable dice sides, and so on).
 Change everything to be only d20 based instead, mostly the massive rules and cookie cutter re-write including out of combat and in combat behavior.